OpenInstituteCambodia/auth.moeys.gov.kh/README.md

 # MoEYS Gluu Custom Theme
 > WIP

+This is a custom Gluu theme for MoEYS Identity Service https://auth.moeys.gov.kh

+#### Folder structures:
+- `base`: the base folder is the default un-modified page copied from Gluu's jetty war use for references on customizing the new page
+- `src`: the fully customized pages based on the content from `base` folder
+- `bin`: this folder contain cli tools for copying default template and installing template

 ## Getting Started
 To getting started with installing this custom theme login to the Gluu `chroot` environment: